 Equity, diversity and inclusion

 The Company of Biologists is committed to improving equity, diversity and inclusion in all our activities.
-We believe that diversity – in areas including but not limited to geography, ethnicity, gender and career stage – is essential for a community to thrive.
+We believe that diversity – in areas including but not limited to geography, race, ethnicity, gender and career stage – is essential for a community to thrive.
 As such, we aim to engage a broad and diverse group of authors, reviewers, editors, staff, readers, grant awardees and meeting participants.

 Our publishing activities